GoogleCloudPlatform/spanner-migration-tool/README.md

 Installation instructions for Spanner migration tool are available [here](https://googlecloudplatform.github.io/spanner-migration-tool/install.html#installing-spanner-migration-tool).

+> [!IMPORTANT]
+> We have changed architecture of the minimal downtime migration.
+Please go through [Permissions page](https://googlecloudplatform.github.io/spanner-migration-tool/permissions.html) and [design page](https://googlecloudplatform.github.io/spanner-migration-tool/minimal) of the documentation.

 ## Documentation

 Detailed documentation on how to use spanner-migration-tool is available at: <https://googlecloudplatform.github.io/spanner-migration-tool>